The following frequently asked questions (FAQs) provide guidance and information about this funding and the process to apply.

 All communication and notifications of CARES Act funding decisions will be sent directly to your Lakeland student email.

 Yes.
 If you are a currently enrolled student during the term of your application and have unforeseen emergency expenses related to the disruption of campus operations due to the coronavirus, you may be eligible for additional funding.

 Yes, funding is intended for currently enrolled students at Lakeland Community College who meet all of the eligibility requirements listed above.

 Approved requests will be refunded, regardless of any balance owed to the college, by paper check which will be mailed to the address on file.

 We are committed to notifying students of the award decision within three business days of submitting the application.

-Typical processing time for receiving funds will be approximately 7-10 business days from the date the credit balance appears on your account, if you elect direct deposit.
-If you have not elected direct deposit, a paper check will be mailed.
+Typical processing time for receiving funds will be approximately 7-10 business days from the date the credit balance appears on your account.
 Delivery of the check takes an additional 3-5 business days.